Athletic Club de Boulogne-Billancourt (ice hockey)

-AC Boulogne-Billancourt is an ice hockey team in Boulogne-Billancourt, France.
-ACBB currently plays in the FFHG Division 3, the fourth level of French ice hockey.
-They are a member of the Athletic Club de Boulogne-Billancourt association.
-The hockey section was created in 1952.
+The Tigres de l'ACBB (lit.
+'ACBB Tigers') were an ice hockey team based in Boulogne-Billancourt, Hauts-de-Seine, France.
+They were a member of multisports organization Athletic Club de Boulogne-Billancourt.
+The hockey section was created in 1951 and folded in 2024, due to the closure of their historic ice rink.

 History

 ACBB enjoyed success in the Ligue Magnus (then known as the 1re série) in the 1950s and 1960s, winning three league titles and finishing as runner-up seven times.
 They also won the Spengler Cup three years in a row from 1959 to 1961.
 The club forfeited the entire 1971-72 season after playing in only one game.
 ACBB has participated solely in the lower-level French leagues since then.
+In 2013, the club added the nickname Les Tigres to its administrative moniker.
+In Spring 2024, Boulogne-Billancourt mayor Pierre-Christophe Baguet opted to cut funding to the city's ice rink, and the club folded at the end of that year.